adulbrich/arousal-dynamics-model/README.md

-# Implementation of the Arousal Dynamics Model
+# Light-Driven Arousal Dynamics Model

 This repository aims at implementing the arousal dynamics model as described in: